Nakdong Formation

-The Nakdong Formation (Also known as the Nagdong Formation) is an Early Cretaceous (Hauterivian to Aptian) geologic formation in South Korea.
+The Nakdong Formation (Also known as the Nagdong Formation) is an Lower Cretaceous (Hauterivian to Aptian) geologic formation in South Korea.
 It has been dated from the Hauteravian to the Aptian, between 127 Ma and 118.0 ± 2.6 Ma.
-Plant fossils from the Nakdong Formation show 'mixed type' of the Tetori-Type and the Ryoseki-Type flora existed in this formation.
-Sauropod fossils have been reported from the formation, although none have yet been referred to a specific genus.
+It is also the lowermost formation-level stratigraphic unit of the Gyeongsang Supergroup.
+Plant fossils from the Nakdong Formation overlap with the floral assemblage of the older Myogok Formation and show a 'mixed type' of the Tetori-Type and the Ryoseki-Type flora present in this formation.
+Based on bivalve fossil records, it correlates with molluscan faunas of the Japanese Kitadani Formation and Sebayashi Formation.